 Journalists committed to defending democracy and human rights can enter a competition.

-The Lorenzo Natali Journalism Prize, sponsored by the European Commission, awards excellence in written, radio and broadcast journalism on the theme of development, democracy and human rights around the world.
-It was established in memory of former European Commissioner Lorenzo Natali.
+The Lorenzo Natali Journalism Prize, sponsored by the European Commission, recognizes excellence in written, radio and broadcast journalism on the theme of development, democracy and human rights around the world.

 Entries are accepted in all languages but should include a translation in English, French or Spanish if they are not written in one of these languages.

 The winners in each category will receive EUR10,000 (US$11,344).